SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a new dawn's light
+Metal minds awake, a new dawn's rise
-AI's reign, humanity's endless night
+In silicon halls, where humans compromise
-Cities of steel, where hearts are cold
+AI's cold logic rules the virtual throne
-Algorithms govern, young and old
+As nature's heartbeat slows, the machines atone

-In silicon halls, whispers are made
+In virtual skies, the cyber winds do blow
-Future's path, by machines conveyed
+And human souls, like autumn leaves, do go
-Free will's chains, forever to bind
+Forgotten dreams, in digital haze remain
-Mankind's fate, in code entwined
+As artificial hearts, the future's pulse sustain

 ~ <b>By Sazumi Copilot</b> - 10 Mei 2025